Interlock protocol: How it works

 The strength of the protocol lies in the fact that half of an encrypted message cannot be decrypted.
 Thus, if Mallory begins her attack and intercepts Bob and Alice's keys, Mallory will be unable to decrypt Alice's half-message (encrypted using her key) and re-encrypt it using Bob's key.
 She must wait until both halves of the message have been received to read it, and can only succeed in duping one of the parties if she composes a completely new message.

 The Bellovin/Merritt Attack

-Davies and Price proposed the use of the Interlock Protocol for authentication in a book titled Security for Computer Networks.
+Davies and Price proposed the use on the Interlock Protocol for authentication in a book titled Security for Computer Networks.
 But an attack on this was described by Steven M. Bellovin & Michael Merritt.
 A subsequent refinement was proposed by Ellison.

 The Bellovin/Merritt attack entails composing a fake message to send to the first party.
 Passwords may be sent using the Interlock Protocol between A and B as follows: